J1 Waiver Denied: The Most Common Reasons

-Applicants can check their case status through the visa waiver status online system to monitor updates.
+Applicants can check their waiver status through the visa waiver status Department of State’s online system to monitor updates.
 Delays can occur if documents are missing or if additional information is requested.

 Statutory Bases for Visa Waiver